The Parts Database Query API¶

 key can be used to specify a minimum package size.
 For example:val my-min-pkg = "0402" val my-base-query = BaseQuery(case = valid-smd-pkgs(my-min-pkg))

-- Special keys are discussed in a separate section.
+- Other keys with special syntax or semantics are discussed in the advanced usage section.

 Relationship to underlying dbquery